henryubuntu/Data-Science/06 C/Readme.txt

-Max 16 to learn it all.
+Max 16 to learn all.